JamesBuckley3/supply-chain-simulator/README.md

 The **Supply Chain Simulator** is a Python and R project that simulates realistic supply chain behavior—including customer ordering, supplier fulfillment, inventory tracking, and restocking logic.
 It interfaces with a PostgreSQL database to manage the state of all core entities.

-The simulation generates detailed logs and inventory records, which are exported to CSV and used for **data-driven diagnostics** on fulfillment performance.
+The simulation generates detailed logs and inventory records, which are exported to CSV and used for **data-driven diagnostics** and **visualisations** on fulfillment performance.

 ### Key Features: